-Mahendra Naik is a Chartered Professional Accountant, and is a founding director and former key executive of IAMGOLD Corporation, a TSX and NYSE listed gold mining company.
+Mahendra Naik is a Chartered Professional Accountant and is a founding director and former key executive of IAMGOLD Corporation, a TSX and NYSE listed gold mining company.
 As Chief Financial Officer from 1990 to 1999, he led the negotiations of the Sadiola and Yatela mine joint ventures with Anglo American and the US\$400 million in project debt financings for development of the mines.
+Mr. Naik was also instrumental in negotiating joint ventures with Anglo American and Ashanti Goldfields for exploration properties including Boto/Daorola in Senegal.
 In addition, he was involved in leading more than \$150 million in equity financings including the IPO for IAMGOLD.
-From 2000 to date, Mahendra continues as the director and member of the audit and compensation committees for IAMGOLD.
-In addition, Mahendra is a director and Chairman of audit, compensation and member of governance committees of Goldmoney Inc., a TSX listed precious metals financial services company with assets under custody in excess of \$1.9 billion.
+From 2000 until May 2021, Mr. Naik continued as the director and member of the audit and compensation committees for IAMGOLD.
+In addition, Mahendra is a director and Chairman of audit, compensation, and member of governance committees of Goldmoney Inc., a TSX listed precious metals financial services company with assets under custody more than \$2.2 billion.
+Mr. Naik is also the Chairman of Infinitum Copper Corp, a TSXV listed company.
 From 2017-2019, Mr. Naik was also a director and Chairman of the audit and Special committees for M2Cobalt Corporation.
+Since March 2020, Mr. Naik has been a director of Zoompass Holdings Inc., a financial services technology company.